 Eggs being one of the foods with high levels of cholesterol were not spared and so were added to the blacklist.
 It was until later when researchers discovered it was actually Tran’s fats and saturated fats that caused heart disease not the cholesterol.
 And in eggs, these fats are in low quantities compared to other meat and poultry products.

 Unfortunately for eggs, the damage had already been done.
 And to others, eggs are as bad as fatty piece of bacon.

 Now if you didn’t know, the body itself makes cholesterol each and every day.
 It is a requirement for a normal life.
 But that does not mean we should actively consume it.
 No!
 The body can manage to make all it needs.
 On a daily basis, our bodies need about 1000 mg of cholesterol.

-The recommended amount we can eat in a diet daily should not exceed 300 mg for health people.
+The recommended amount we can eat in a diet daily should not exceed 300 mg for healthy people.
 And for people with diabetes or heart disease, it should not be more than 200 mg.
 A medium sized egg has about 186 mg of cholesterol.
 And 184 mg of that is found in the yolk.
 Now I guess you see why earlier studies insisted we avoid the yolk.

 There is what is called (LDL – Low Density Lipoprotein) also known as the bad cholesterol.
 When passing in our arteries, it drops fat particles in the arteries.
 And high amounts of these particles can bloke our arteries and lead to heart disease.